Buy a Life Insurance Plan in a few clicks

 4

 Estimate your future retirement expenses by listing expected costs such as housing, healthcare, food, and leisure activities.
-Consider current expenses and adjust for inflation to get a clearer picture of how much you’ll need.
+Consider current expenses and adjust for inflation to get a clearer picture of how much you will need.

 5